programmer-dream/whmcs_api/README.md

 # Items requiring updating
 The following items are becoming end of life and should be coded into the application soon!

-1. WHMCS authentication method
-2. WHM TOKENS in server/routes/api/staff.js - https://api.docs.cpanel.net/whm/tokens/
+1. WHM TOKENS in server/routes/api/staff.js - https://api.docs.cpanel.net/whm/tokens/

+# Software requirements for server

+1. MySQL X
+2. Node JS 16.X

 # Variables to change